Geni-96/Realtime-transcriptions-demo/README.md

 1. Click the extension icon in your Chrome toolbar.
 2. Grant required permissions (audio capture, tab access, etc.) if prompted.
 3. Open the sidepanel and click "Start Recording".
-4. Watch live transcription update every 30 seconds (with timestamps).
+4. Watch live transcription update every ~30 seconds as chunks (each line prefixed with a timestamp).
 5. Pause, resume, or stop recording as needed.
-6. Export or copy your transcript at any time.
+6. Export (.txt) or copy the transcript at any time.
+The transcript auto-scrolls to the latest entry.

 ---